lherrera001/developer-website/STYLE_GUIDE.md

 ### Use relative hyperlinks for local links

-When referencing another page within the New Relic Developer Site hyperlinks should use relative paths (not include the full domain).
+When referencing another page within the Simplify Developer Site hyperlinks should use relative paths (not include the full domain).
 This guarantees that all links function when running locally or in preview.

 ```md